alongosz/ezconf2018-api/slides/01-papi.md

 - Templates.
 - Database schema (though there is still a separate BC promise for that).
 - Anything located in `eZ\Publish\Core` namespace.

+### Semantic Versioning

+eZ Platform packages, including<br /> `ezpublish-kernel`
+follow the SemVer version numbering convention:

+X.Y.Z (e.g. 2.1.1)

+where:
+- X is major version (release).
+- Y is minor version.
+- Z is patch version.

+For more information see [https://semver.org/](https://semver.org/).

+### BC promise

+Backward Compatibility promise is related mostly to changes between minor (Y) versions.

+**Any minor release Y will not break existing code written for major version X.**

+#### eZ Platform API

+We ensure that any usage of API from the Consumer point of view will work across any minor (Y) release.